GoogleCloudPlatform/solutions-builder/build_tools/DEVELOPMENT.md

 skaffold dev
 ```

-* Minikube run with ENV variables
+* Minikube run with ENV variables that are captured [here](./microservices/sample_service/kustomize/base/env.properties) in Kustomize

 ```
 # if PROJECT_ID variable is used in your containers